j0lly/Odin/docs/scope.md

 > about actual Open DNSs and their quantity/geographical location.
 >
 > Odin aims to scan the outside world looking for open resolver's Nameservers
-> and store IP and othere relevant data in a datastore for future statistical
+> and store IP and others relevant data in a datastore for future statistical
 > researches.
 >
 > Odin will be also able to continuosly monitor the actual data,